Aging Hearts and Arteries: A Scientific Quest

 No doubt about it, the heart and arteries are remarkable.
 But as we age, the cardiovascular system becomes more susceptible to diseases including high blood pressure and atherosclerosis.
 Nearly 40 percent of all deaths among those 65 and older can be attributed to heart problems.
 By age 80, men are nine times more likely to die of chronic heart failure than they were at age 50.
 Among women, this risk increases 11-fold over the same time period.

-Certainly, poor lifestyle—smoking, little or no regular exercise, a diet laden with fat, cholesterol, and sodium—contribute to the development of these cardiovascular disorders.
+Smoking, little or no regular exercise or physical activity, a diet laden with calories, sugar, fat, cholesterol, and sodium—contribute to the development of these cardiovascular disorders.
 But it is becoming more apparent that like the heart, blood vessels undergo changes with advancing age, and these changes, including arterial stiffening and thickening, are major risk factors for these diseases.

 This relationship is complex.
 In fact, studies—in both animals and humans—have found that many of the factors that underlie the age-related changes in the arteries are also implicated in the development of cardiovascular disease.
 This suggests that there are some common links between these two distinct, but intertwined processes.
 Based on these and other findings, some investigators theorize that aging is the driving force in a cycle that begins with age-related changes in the blood vessels.
 These changes create an environment that promotes arterial stiffening, which contributes to development of hypertension (high blood pressure).
 At the same time, age-related changes also make it easier for fatty deposits to build up on the inside of arteries.
 This accumulation, part of a process known as atherosclerosis, can accelerate the aging of the arteries, which, in turn, leads to further fatty build up and narrowing of the vessel.
 (See What Happens During Atherosclerosis?)